MatthewMeade/ArchitecturalKatasWinter2025/README.md

 - The expert graders receive the question to be graded with a suggested score and justification

 Grading Architecture Solutions
-- The expert graders recieve a suggested grade and AI summary of the solution to assist in grading
+- The expert graders receive a suggested grade and AI summary of the solution to assist in grading

-Accurate AI Resposnes
+Accurate AI Responses
 - The AI should have access to the context it needs to grade answers accurately
 - The expert grader can override the AI response with a new grade if the AI is not accurate
 - When this happens it should be logged so the system can be tuned and optimized for correctness